input-output-hk/essential-cardano-content/content/article/tomorrow-a-new-and-exciting-edition-of-gimbalabs-meshjs-live-coding-session.md

 ---
-title: Tomorrow, a new and exciting edition of Gimbalabs 🏗 MeshJS Live Coding session.
+title: A new and exciting edition of Gimbalabs 🏗 MeshJS Live Coding session on May 15, 2024.
 tags:
   - gimbalabs
   - meshjs